awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 1. AWS KMS generates a new data key, encrypts it under the specified CMK, and sends the encrypted data key to Amazon EBS to be stored with the volume metadata\.

-1. When you attach an encrypted volume to an instance, Amazon EBS sends a [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request to AWS KMS, specifying the encrypted data key\.
+1. When you attach an encrypted volume to an instance, Amazon EC2 sends a [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request to AWS KMS, specifying the encrypted data key\.

-1. AWS KMS decrypts the encrypted data key and sends the decrypted data key to Amazon EBS\.
+1. AWS KMS decrypts the encrypted data key and sends the decrypted data key to Amazon EC2\.

-1. Amazon EBS uses the plaintext data key in hypervisor memory to encrypt disk I/O to the volume\.
+1. Amazon EC2 uses the plaintext data key in hypervisor memory to encrypt disk I/O to the volume\.
 The plaintext data key persists in memory as long as the volume is attached to the instance\.

 For more information, see [How Amazon Elastic Block Store \(Amazon EBS\) Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html) and [AWS KMS Log File Entries](https://docs.aws.amazon.com/kms/latest/developerguide/ct-ec2two.html) in the *AWS Key Management Service Developer Guide*\.